 Reducing traumatic brain injuries (TBI)

-Traumatic brain injuries (TBI) affect a large number of people in New Zealand.
+Traumatic brain injuries (TBI) affect many people in New Zealand.
 We want to create awareness and reduce the number, severity and impact of TBIs.

-A traumatic brain injury can happen to anyone, at any time.
-Around 36,000 people in New Zealand suffer from traumatic brain injuries every year.
-Of these, we only treat 14,000, so most people aren’t getting their injury checked by a health provider.
+A traumatic brain injury (TBI) can happen to anyone, at any time.
+An estimated 35,000 people in New Zealand suffer from TBIs every year.
+Of these, 95% (33,250) are considered to be mild TBIs, yet we only treat 22,000, so most people aren’t getting their injury checked by a health provider.

 Most traumatic brain injuries are caused by:

-- recreation or playing sport (this makes up 20% of injuries)
+- recreation or playing sport (this makes up 20% to 30% of injuries)

 - using machinery